bernhardAxonIvy/doc/source/designer-guide/data-modeling/data-classes.rst

 Combine Into New Data Class Refactoring
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Over time the amount of attributes in a Data Class may become excessive.
+Over time, the number of attributes in a Data Class may become excessive.
 This decreases the maintainability and re-usability of your process
 logic.
 Therefore the editor allows you to extract multiple attributes
 from an existing Data Class into a new Data Class.
 The extracted